-HDC is enabled by pressing the HDC switch, but the following conditions must also be met to enable HDC:
+HDC is enabled by pushing the HDC switch, but the following conditions must also be met to enable HDC:

 - Driveline is in 4WD Low Range

-- Vehicle speed is below 5mph (8 km/h)
+- Vehicle speed is below 5 mph (8 km/h).

-- Parking brake is released
+- Parking brake is released.

-• Driver door is closed
+- Driver door is closed.